Persvicx/BangleApps/apps/schsched/README.md

-# School Tools
+# School Schedule

-Coming soon
+A app to let you see your school classes.

 ## Usage

-Describe how to use it

-## Features

-Name the function

-## Controls

-Name the buttons and what they are used for
+Load up a JSON file to your watch named schsched.json and include class data.

-## Requests
+## Creator
 businesspersvicxyt@gmail.com

-## Creator

 Aech / Persvicx